lateralblast/llama/README.md

 The checks are in JSON file (~/.llama/checks.json).

-An exxample JSON checks file:
+An example JSON checks file:

 ```
 [